 - Legal Aid and Family Law Attorneys: Attorneys specializing in family law also tend to have connections to available resources to help with domestic violence cases.
 They can also help you create a plan for how to safely leave an abuser, and assist in getting you an order of protection or temporary restraining order.
 If you cannot afford an attorney, contact your state's legal aid organization to see if you qualify for free representation.

-For more information, see FindLaw's section on Domestic Violence, and this checklist of actions to take to protect yourself.
+For more information, see FindLaw's section on Domestic Violence.